The Geometry of Memoryless Stochastic Policy Optimization in Infinite-Horizon POMDPs: Conclusion

 \subsubsection{Acknowledgments}

-The authors thank Alex Lin and Thomas Merkh for valuable discussions on POMDPs and Bernd Sturmfels for sharing his expertise on algebraic degrees.
+The authors thank Alex Tong Lin and Thomas Merkh for valuable discussions on POMDPs, Bernd Sturmfels for sharing his expertise on algebraic degrees and Mareike Dressler, Marina Garrote-L\'{o}pez and Kemal Rose for their discussions on polynomial optimization.
 The authors acknowledge support by the ERC under the European Union’s Horizon 2020 research and innovation programme (grant agreement no 757983).
-JM acknowledges support by the International Max Planck Research School for Mathematics in the Sciences and the Evangelisches Studienwerk Villigst e.V..
+JM received support from the International Max Planck Research School for Mathematics in the Sciences and the Evangelisches Studienwerk Villigst e.V..